National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 Given that military service is intellectually challenging, physically arduous and often inherently dangerous anyway, the overall operational effectiveness of the force and its occupational health and safety levels should not be further risked by lowering entry-level standards in this manner.

-Universal national service may be needed at some time in the future if our strategic security circumstances seriously deteriorate.
+Universal military consription may be needed at some time in the future if our strategic security circumstances seriously deteriorate.
 The option must always be retained (as it is in the current Defence Act).

-Selective national service may appear superficially attractive as an alternative.
+Selective military conscription may appear superficially attractive as an alternative.
 If only because it would provide the smaller numbers of personnel needed to cover recruiting shortfalls when our strategic situation requires a larger (but still not large) ADF during times of full employment.

 Such real and perceived ills and their cures are the shared responsibility of all Australians.

-Finally, any effective discussion of national service needs to address all the strategic, operational, demographic, economic and social equity issues involved, rather than just concentrate on perceived collective and individual social benefits.
+Finally, any effective discussion of either military or civil national service needs to address all the strategic, operational, demographic, economic and social equity issues involved, rather than just concentrate on perceived collective and individual social benefits.

 back to Discussion papers